jondot/awesome-aha/README.md

 ## Data

+_How to treat data, and datastructures_

 - :pineapple: :coffee: [Log structured merge trees](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/) - the data structure that powers a lot of recent big data products.

+# Ops

+_Servers, ops, and compute centers_

+- [My (Rob's) Philosophy on Alerting](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit) - The orignal raw document that kickstarted [this case study](https://www.oreilly.com/ideas/monitoring-distributed-systems) by Rob Ewaschuck.
+I prefer the raw original because it passes a sense of "There's no silver bullet" so I treat it as a discusion or knowledge sharing.
+Don't take it as the prescriptive way to go (and, of course, do read the [Google SRE book](https://landing.google.com/sre/book.html), etc.)

 ## Programming Languages

+_High precision pointers into various programming languages_

 ### Go